Durga Puja: Regional celebrations and observances

 Durga Puja in Dhakeshwari Temple, Dhaka, Bangladesh.

 There exists variation in Durga Puja worship practices and rituals, as is the case with other Hindu festivals, in the Indian subcontinent.
 Hinduism accepts flexibility and leaves the set of practices to the choice of the individuals concerned.
 Different localised rituals may be observed regionally, with these variations accepted across temples, pandals, and within families.

 The festival is most commonly associated with Bengali Hindus, and with the community having variability and differences in practices.
 There may exist differences of practice between the puja of theme-based Pandals, family pujas (with puja of erstwhile aristocrat families known as bonedi puja), and community pujas (known as barowari pujas) of neighbourhoods or apartments.

-The rituals of the puja also varies from being Vedic, Puranic, or Tantric, or a combination of these.
+The rituals of the puja also vary from being Vedic, Puranic, or Tantric, or a combination of these.
 The Bengali Durga Puja rituals typically combine all three.
-The non-Bengali Durga Puja rituals tend to be essentially Vedic (srauta) in nature but they too incorporate esoteric elements making the puja an example of a culmination of Vedic-Tantric practices.
+The non-Bengali Durga Puja rituals tend to be essentially Vedic (srauta) in nature but they too incorporate esoteric elements, making the puja an example of a culmination of Vedic-Tantric practices.

 Historical evidence suggests that the Durga Puja has evolved over time, becoming more elaborate, social, and creative.
 The festival had earlier been a domestic puja, a form of practice that still remains popular.
 But it had also come to be celebrated in the sarvajanin (public) form, where communities get together, pool their resources and efforts to set up pandals and illuminations, and celebrate the event as a "mega-show to share".
 The origins of this variation are unclear, with some sources suggesting a family in Kolkata reviving such celebration in 1411 CE.
 While other set of sources suggest that a Bengali landlord, named Kamsanarayan, held a mega-show puja in late 16th-century Bengal.
 Yet, this festival of Bengal is likely much older with the discovery of 11th and 12th-century Durga Puja manual manuscripts such as Durgotsavaviveka, Durgotsava Prayoga, Vasantaviveka and Kalaviveka.
 The rituals associated with the Durga Puja migrated to other regions from Bengal, such as in Varanasi, a city that has historically attracted sponsorship from Hindus from various parts of the Indian subcontinent including Bengal.
 In contemporary India, Durga Puja is celebrated in various styles and forms.

 In Kolkata, Durga Puja is an annual festival celebrated magnificently.
 Kolkata alone hosted more than 3,000 Barowari pujas in Kolkata in 2022, with more than 200 pujas were organised in the city with a budget of over one crore rupees.
 Kolkata has been inscribed on the list of UNESCO Intangible Cultural Heritage Lists in December 2021.

 In Bishnupur, West Bengal, Durga Puja holds a unique and significant place.
 The district boasts the Rajbari Durga Puja, also known as the Mrinmoyee Maa er pujo, which dates back to 994 AD.
-This makes it the oldest Durga Puja in the entire Bengal region, encompassing present-day Bangladesh, Odisha, and Tripura.
+This makes it the oldest Durga Puja in the entire Bengal region, encompassing present-day West Bengal, Bangladesh, and Tripura.